SalahaldinBilal/rust-uploader/README.md

 # Rust file uploader

-A simple API built with rust that is used to upload/delete uploaded files from S3 or S3 compatible storage.
+A simple API built with rust that is used to upload/delete uploaded files from Backblaze B2.

 ## Routes

 ### - `/upload` POST

 The file upload request.\
-Body must be of type `multipart/form-data`.\
+Body must be raw bytes of the file.\
 Must have have a header called `Key` and its value must be equal to the `KEY` env variable.

 On success